 - Less than 30 days:100%

-Cancellation and refund of air tickets will be as per airline policy and $25 will be levied by us to process refund.
-For details, please view booking and cancellation terms and coditions
+Cancellation and refund of air tickets will be as per airline policy, and the consolidator levies $25 in fee.
+For details, please view booking and cancellation terms and conditions